Process Safety

 - Measures to assess risks, and to eliminate and mitigate them, are persistent and ongoing.

-- Number of serious industrial accidents: 0 (accident intensity of 18 points or more, or accident resulting in death)
+- Number of serious process safety accidents: 0 (accident intensity of 18 points or more, or accident resulting in death)

-- Number of industrial accidents: 2 (accident intensity of 3 points or more but less than 18 points)
+- Number of process safety accidents: 0 (accident intensity of 3 points or more but less than 18 points)

-- Number of minor industrial accidents: 14 (accident intensity of less than 3 points)
+- Number of minor process safety accidents: 21 (accident intensity of less than 3 points)

 Note: Classification by accident intensity is based on the standards of the Japan Petrochemical Industry Association (CCPS).

-To achieve safe operations, it is essential to perform sound plant maintenance, and to operate facilities in a safe and stable manner.
+In chemical plants process safety management, it is important to avoid deviations from normal operating conditions and to ensure safe and stable operation.
 The Asahi Kasei Group carries out process safety risk assessments during plant construction and puts in place controls to prevent fires and explosions after the start of operation.
 We periodically inspect safety valves and interlock functions, properly maintain aging parts, and repeatedly review facilities and processes based on case studies of accidents both inside and outside the company.

-In particular, in response to the so-called three major accidents that occurred outside the company in 2011, we began activities to pass on operational safety technology in 2013.
-These activities involved identifying hazards in chemical plants, confirming preventive measures that may manifest as risks, and passing on the details.
+In particular, in response to the so-called three major accidents that occurred outside the company in 2011, we began activities to hand down process safety technology in 2013.
+These activities involved identifying hazards in chemical plants, confirming preventive measures that may manifest as risks, handing down the details, and conducting training on them.

 The activities consist of the following four steps: